About a Girl - Why Balthus' "Therese Dreaming" Painting Shook The Met Museum Visitors

 The Metropolitan Museum of Art’s Response

-Moments such as this provide an opportunity for discussion, and visual art is one of the most significant means we have for reflecting on both the past and the present and encouraging the continuing evolution of existing culture through informed conversation and respect for creative expression.
+Moment such as this provides an opportunity for discussion, and visual art is one of the most significant means we have for reflecting on both the past and the present and encouraging the continuing evolution of existing culture through informed conversation and respect for creative expression.